Dinhngoclam2906/fa-dae2-capstone-Dinh-Ngoc-Lam/README.md

 # News Analytics System Project

 ## Overview
 An end-to-end AI-powered data analytics system that processes real-time and historical news data from The Guardian to provide insights into news trends and sentiment.
-This enables users to analyze current and historical news trends, identify sentiment patterns, and query insights using a natural language AI interface
+This enables users to analyze current and historical news trends, identify sentiment patterns, and query insights using a natural language AI interface.

 **Success Metrics (Quantitative):**
 * Real-time pipeline processes 500+ articles daily with <5% error rate.
 * Batch pipeline processes 10,000+ historical articles with >95% data completeness.